mmontone/easy-routes/README.md

 Note that the `routes-acceptor` returns with HTTP not found if no route matches and doesn't fallback to `easy-handlers`, and so it doesn't iterate over Hunchentoot `*dispatch-table*`.
 Most of the time, that iteration is a useful thing, so you may want to start the `easy-routes:easy-routes-acceptor` instead, that inherits from Hunchentoot `easy-acceptor` and so it iterates the dispatch table if no route matches (useful for being able to use `define-easy-handler` and also handling static files).

+### Breaking changes

+- Commit 9a783af3492b8f7d8ed3ac7b2a720fde71fbc7a2 changes the order of arguments for decorators.
+There's a good reason for this, to be able for decorators to have optional and key arguments.
+So from this commit on, the `next` function is passed first.

 ## Routes ##

 ### Syntax ###